drojf/higurashi_release/README.md

 - Mac support
     - unlikely but feel free to fork and diy
 - ~~Batch support~~
-    - You might want to try ``for %x in (onikakushi watanagashi tatarigoroshi himatsubushi meakashi tsumihoroboshi minagoroshi) do py higurashi_make.py %x`` in Windows (or the equivalent in Linux)
+    - You might want to try ``for %x in (onikakushi watanagashi tatarigoroshi himatsubushi meakashi tsumihoroboshi minagoroshi matsuribayashi) do py higurashi_make.py %x`` in Windows (or the equivalent in Linux)